UK flight due to leave for Rwanda despite migrant appeals

-LONDON -- British Foreign Secretary Liz Truss says the first deportation flight to Rwanda will take off Tuesday evening, regardless of how many people are on board, as immigration attorneys launch case-by-case appeals on behalf of the migrants scheduled for removal.

-The comments came a day after two British courts refused to block the deportation flights, rejecting last-ditch appeals filed by immigration rights advocates and labor unions.
-British media report that individual appeals have already whittled down the number of migrants scheduled to be on the flight to seven of the 31 migrants told last week they would be on the flight.
+LONDON -- British Prime Minister Boris Johnson beat back criticism of his plan to send asylum-seekers to Rwanda on Tuesday, saying that efforts to block the flights were "abetting the work of criminal gangs" involved in smuggling people across borders.

-Prime Minister Boris Johnson’s government plans to deport some people who enter the U.K. illegally to Rwanda.
-The government says this will deter people from paying criminals to smuggle them across the English Channel in small boats.
+Johnson’s government has reached an agreement with Rwanda to deport people who enter the U.K. illegally to the East African country in exchange for millions of pounds (dollars) in development aid.
+The government contends this will deter people from paying criminals to help them take the risky journey across the English Channel in small boats.

+The policy has faced a series of legal challenges, but two British courts decided not to block the deportation flights, rejecting on Monday last-ditch appeals filed by immigration rights advocates and labor unions.
+The first flights are expected Tuesday, though perhaps with only a handful of people aboard.

+“I think that what the criminal gangs are doing, and what those who effectively are abetting the work of the criminal gangs are doing, is undermining people’s confidence in the safe and legal system, undermining people’s general acceptance of immigration,” Johnson said before a meeting of his Cabinet.

 “I can’t say how many people will be on the flight, but the really important thing is that we establish the principle and we start to break the business model of these appalling people traffickers who are trading in misery,” Truss told Sky News.